Rami114/Stockfighter/README.md

 ### gm_start(level_id)
 Starts a new level, based on the name/id.
 Note that the API will resume a level instead if it's already running.
+*Update*: whilst the game will try to resume a running game, if the servers are under load it will actually spawn new instances.
+Do not spam this call!

 ```python
 level_id = 'the_name_of_my_level'